BinghaoLiu/FDTran/README.md

 Then, run
 `pip install -v -e .`
-to regist AWS16K dataset loader and FDTran model.
+to regist AWS16K dataset and FDTran model.

 ### Dataset

-Our AWS16K dataset can be found at [AWS16K](https://pan.baidu.com/s/1jGeIhuQjwcfvbebhG2YH9Q) (password: awbs), then you need to convert 255 pixels to 1 for training and testing.
+Our AWS16K dataset can be found at [AWS16K](https://pan.baidu.com/s/1bUi_k14JIQt2Wbemx6LLTg) (password: awbs), then you need to convert 255 pixels to 1 for training and testing.

 ### Train and Test